Migrant crisis puts more pressure on Chicago finances as state budget offers less than sought

 But the state stopped picking up the nursing cost — about $1.5 million — at the start of February.
 As demand began to rise again, Cook County Board President Toni Preckwinkle went to Springfield earlier this month to ask leaders to turn the spigot back on.

 “When we were in Springfield two weeks ago, we talked to our legislative leaders — including the speaker and the president — about the resources we needed to provide health care to folks who have been arriving daily from Texas.
 That was $8 million for the end of the state’s fiscal year, which is June 30, then $20 million for the succeeding year,” Preckwinkle told reporters Thursday.
-She said she reiterated that ask during a conversation with the governor at the end of last week.
+She said she reiterated that ask during a recent conversation with the governor.

 “I can’t tell you what’s going to happen,” with funding, she said Thursday, hours before the general assembly passed the deal.
 She said she had “no idea” how much the county might receive from the $42 million figure.